Toa Liona

 Bruce Orlando Leaupepe (born January 30, 1991) is an American professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he performs under the ring name Toa Liona.
-He is a member of The Demand and is one-half of the tag team Gates of Agony (GOA).
+He is a member of The Demand and is one-half of the tag team Gates of Agony (GOA), and he is a former AEW World Trios Champion (with stablemates Ricochet and Bishop Kaun).
 He also wrestles for AEW's sister promotion, Ring of Honor (ROH), where he is a former two-time ROH World Six-Man Tag Team Champion.

 Early life

 Leaupepe was born in San Jose, California.
 He attended Oak Grove High School, where he played football and basketball.
 After graduating in 2009, he attended the City College of San Francisco and De Anza College.
 In 2011, he enrolled in San Diego State University, majoring in criminal justice.
 He played football for the San Diego State Aztecs until being forced to quit after suffering a popped disc in his lower back.
 He worked as a personal trainer before deciding to become a professional wrestler.